 Vonda Grimes is fed up.
 It’s 1994.
 In a mid-sized Rust Belt city, crack is openly sold in the courtyard of her housing project.
 When one dealer tries to recruit her 12-year-old son, Vonda and her friends swing into action.
 Facing an indifferent mayor and an overwhelmed police force, the women gain the attention of a reporter, who exposes the drug trade.
 But an impending gang war and the upcoming mayoral election complicate their efforts.
 And even if successful, will their achievement be short-lived?
 Or cost free?
-THE AMEN SISTERHOOD is the story of five women risking their lives to make a difference and protect their children.
+THE AMEN SISTERHOOD is the story of five women risking their lives to protect their children.

 - WINNER, Humanitas New Voices Award